Oriented discrepancy of Hamilton cycles: Proof of

 \section{Proof of \cref{lem:ham:ext}}

 As mentioned earlier, the proof is almost identical to the proof of~\cite{GKM22+}*{Lemma 4.1}.
 For the proof, we would need the following lemmas and definitions.
-At its core, the proof uses P\'osa's rotation--extension technique (for an overview, see~\cite{Kri16}). \begin{lemma}[P\'{o}sa's lemma~\cite{Pos76}] Let $G$ be a graph, let $P = v_0,\dots,v_t$ be a longest path in $G$, and let $R$ be the set of all $v \in V(P)$ such that there exists a path $P'$ in $G$ with $V(P') = V(P)$ and with endpoints $v_0$ and $v$.
-Then $|N(R)| \leq 2|R|-1$. \end{lemma}
+At its core, the proof uses P\'osa's rotation--extension technique (for an overview, see~\cite{Kri16}).
+The following is an immediate consequence of P\'osa's lemma. \begin{lemma}[P\'{o}sa's lemma~\cite{Pos76}] Let $G$ be a graph and let $P = v_0,\dots,v_t$ be a longest path in $G$.
+Then there exists a set $R \subseteq V(P) \setminus \{v_0\}$ with the following properties: \begin{enumerate} \item For every $v \in R$ there is a path $P'$ with $V(P') = V(P)$ and with endpoints $v_0$ and $v$. \item $|N(R)| \leq 2|R|-1$. \end{enumerate} \end{lemma} \begin{proof} Take $R$ to be the set of endpoints of paths obtained from $P$ via a sequence of rotations fixing $v_0$.
+P\'osa's lemma \cite{Pos76} (see also \cite{Kri16}) states that $|N(R)| \leq 2|R|-1$. \end{proof}

 Recall that a non-edge $\{x,y\}$ of $G$ is called a booster if adding $\{x,y\}$ to $G$ creates a graph which is either Hamiltonian or whose longest path is longer than that of $G$.
 For a positive integer $k$ and a positive real $\alpha$ we say that a graph $G=(V,E)$ is a \defn{$(k,\alpha)$-expander} if $|N(U)|\ge\alpha|U|$ for every set $U\subseteq V$ of at most $k$ vertices.
 The following is a widely-used fact stating that connected $(k,2)$-expanders have many boosters.
 For a proof, see e.g.~\cite{Kri16}. \begin{lemma} Let $G$ be a connected $(k,2)$-expander which contains no Hamilton cycle.
 Then $G$ has at least $(k+1)^2/2$ boosters. \end{lemma}